indet2022/Hello-Wordl/README.md

-Hola-mundo
+Hello World repository for Git tutorial
-Hello World repositorio para tutorial de Git
+This is an example repository for the Git tutoial on https://www.w3schools.com

-Este es un repositorio de ejemplo para el Git tutoial en https://www.w3schools.com
+This repository is built step by step in the tutorial.

-Este repositorio se construye paso a paso en el tutorial.
+Autor: Erick Sanchez